MicroStrategy/rest-api-docs/docs/common-workflows/manage-derived-element-objects/create-a-derived-element.md

 }
 ```

-### Create a Derived Element Using a Calculation Element
+### Create a derived element using a calculation element

 Create an `Average({Age Range=Under 24}, 4.0, 5.0)` derived element with a calculation element.